How to build an organic social strategy, with Jacob Reid from LeoVegas

 If anyone knows how to do organic social media marketing well, it's Jacob Reid, who is the Organic Social Media Manager at online casino, LeoVegas.
-He's currently achieving results x3 times the industry average with his strategy (which he executes using ContentCal), so we brought him on board for a workshop about how you can follow in his footsteps and the actionable tips you can use to get there.
+He's currently achieving results x3 times the industry average with his strategy, so we brought him on board for a workshop about how you can follow in his footsteps and the actionable tips you can use to get there.

 Watch the full replay of the workshop below, or keep scrolling for the full summary.

 It's a question Jacob (and many others in this role) are faced with every day.
 By definition, Jacob describes it as the face of your brand and one of the first places that people will be introduced to you, making it a very important channel as social media is almost always the first point of contact in today's society.
 Not only that, but it's a place for existing customers to interact with you and form part of your retention strategy, which is directly driven by high-quality content.

 It's not necessarily about hard-selling, it's about getting value from your brand without being intrusive.
 People interacting with your organic social have usually have already seen a paid ad and want to be involved in community-driven discussions with like-minded people!
 70% of Instagram users turn to the platform for product discovery, so social channels are still definitely a great avenue for driving new leads.